j-bruel/cpp_blockchain/README.md

 ## Current state

-* Compiles with Windows Visual 2022/C++23 and Linux/gcc12
+* Compiles with Windows Visual 2022/C++23, Clang-cl (MVC-Clang) 2022 and Linux/gcc12

 ## Prerequisites

 ### General Prerequisites:
 - Powershell v6 + must be installed.
-Current versions 7.1.x are recommanded and work for both platforms.
+Current versions 7.1.x are recommended and work for both platforms.
 - Git must be installed.

 ### Prerequisites for Windows build target (Debug or Release configuration)
 - Visual Studio 2022 with C++ Desktop development module installed
 - Clone [VCPKG repo](https://github.com/microsoft/vcpkg.git) in your main development directory (<project_dir>/..) on windows and your HOME directory on linux.
 You put it somewhere else, just consider to update the CMakePresets variable correctly.

+For clang-cl target, you must install "C++ Clang for Windows" and "LLVM tools".

 ### Prerequisites for Linux build target (Linux-GCC-Debug or Linux-GCC-Release configuration)
 - Visual Studio 2022 with C++ Desktop development module and [Linux development tools for Visual Studio](https://docs.microsoft.com/en-us/cpp/linux/download-install-and-setup-the-linux-development-workload) installed